15 of the Best Places to Visit in Sri Lanka Off the Beaten Track

 The marine park covers the pigeon island and its surrounding.
 Pigeon Island is about 5 nautical miles from the east coast beach holiday destination Nilaweli.
 Large numbers of people come here for Snorkeling and diving and they are fascinated by the diversity of exotic fish species living around the reefs.
 The waters around the pigeon island are also suitable for whale watching, dolphin watching, fishing and shipwrecks exploration.

-Kitulgala in the Sabaragamuwa province of Sri Lanka is very popular off the beaten track destinations, which attracts most of the adventure seekers, who come to engage in adrenaline-pumping activities such as mountain climbing, rock climbing, waterfall abseiling, white water rafting etc. Kitulgala is a very popular place for rainforest exploration, where you large tract of secondary rainforest cover.
-This tiny remote village lies on the Awissawella-Nuwara Eliya main road and travellers can reach Kitulgala By road.
+Kitulgala in the Sabaragamuwa province is very popular Sri Lanka off the beaten track holiday destination, which attracts most adventure holiday seekers, who come to engage in adrenaline-pumping activities such as mountain climbing, rock climbing, waterfall abseiling, white water rafting etc. Kitulgala is also a very popular place for rainforest exploration, where you encounter a large tract of secondary rainforest cover.
+This tiny remote village lies on the Awissawella-Nuwara Eliya main road and travellers can easily reach Kitulgala By road.